docksal/docksal/docs/advanced/cron.md

 ## Crontab file Explained

-A crontab file has six fields for specifying minute, hour, day of month, month, day of week and the command to be run at that interval.
+A crontab file has six fields for specifying minute, hour, day of month, month, day of week, and the command to be run at that interval.
 See below:

 ```bash
 *     *     *     *     *  command to be executed